WebOrigami/pattern-intro/README.md

-# Introduction to the async graph pattern
+# Introduction to the Map Tree pattern

-This repo contains the code for the [introduction to the async graph pattern](https://graphorigami.org/pattern/).
+This repo contains the code for the [introduction to the Map Tree pattern](https://weborigami.org/pattern/).